wvanbergen/chunky_png/README.md

 Please check out CHANGELOG.rdoc to see what changed in all versions.

 P.S.: The name of this library is intentionally similar to Chunky Bacon and Chunky GIF.
-Use Google if you want to know _why. :-)
+Use Google if you want to know _why_. :-)